smallfoxx/smallfoxx.github.io/_posts/2020-01-11-Classes,-Nested-Modules,-and-Sharing-Values.md

 This illustrates that the Shared value changes with each setting even across modules without global exposure or private filtering.

 However, things are a little less than ideal.
-Methods work for reading and setting values, and they're a little clunky.
-Furthermore, the class still has to be exported across module.
+Methods work for reading and setting values, but they're a little clunky.
+Furthermore, the class still has to be exported across modules.

 ### Coded Properties ###

-In many object oriented programs, classes can properties have code behind them for Get and Set routines.
-However, PowerShell's class definition uses variables for properties and script blocks for methods; you can't do script blocks with properties.
+In many object oriented languages, classes can have properties that have code behind them for Get and Set routines.
+However, PowerShell's class definition uses variables for properties and script blocks for methods. (there is a way to do get_ and set_ with a property, but I've rambled too far as it is, so I'll come back to it in another blog)

-Enter our PowerShell cmdlet friend: Add-Member ScriptProperty.
-Not really sure why you can't do this in a class definition since PowerShell obviously supports this with the ScriptProperty member type.
-With the Add-Member call the Value parameter is the Get script block and Value2 is the Set script block.
+Enter our PowerShell cmdlet friend: ```Add-Member ScriptProperty```.
+It'd be nice to do this in a class definition since PowerShell obviously supports, but we'll just work around it.
+With the Add-Member call, the ```Value``` parameter is the Get script block and ```Value2``` is the Set script block.

 But, since we can't do this within the definition of the class structure, we have to run Add-Member against each object as its constructed.
 Luckily, PowerShell classes do have a constructor method you can overload and is called whenever an object is created.